lalitkapoor/github-changes/README.md

    -v, --verbose       output details
-   --host              alternate host name to use with github enterprise  [api.github.com] --path-prefix       path-prefix for use with github enterprise --issue-body        (DEPRECATED) include the body of the issue (--data MUST equal 'pulls') --no-merges         do not include merges --only-merges       only include merges
+   --host              alternate host name to use with github enterprise  [api.github.com] --path-prefix       path-prefix for use with github enterprise --between-tags      only diff between these two tags, separate by 3 dots ...
+   --issue-body        (DEPRECATED) include the body of the issue (--data MUST equal 'pulls') --no-merges         do not include merges --only-merges       only include merges